Abdelaâli Hadi: Trial and death

 On December 11, 2005, the Agadir Court of Appeals convicted Hadi of the murders and issued him a death sentence and a fine of 195,000 dirhams, after a year-long trial.
 During the trial, Hadi admitted to having a ninth victim and told the court that he derived pleasure from the murder of children, and reportedly even had an orgasm while choking his victims.
 Despite this, Hadi appeared to express remorse.
 When asked by the judge if he regretted his actions, he responded that it was "between me and God".
 He also explained that the poem written on the paper was a message to the police to look for a Hadi who wore Adidas shoes and that "55" represented handcuffs on both hands as "5" is a slang for handcuffs in Morocco.
-Hadi died on May 6, 2022 while on death row at Moul El Berki Central Prison.
+Hadi died on May 6, 2022, while on death row at Moul El Bergui Central Prison.
 The victims' families expressed indignation at the fact that Hadi had not been executed.